Can You Work in Austria with a German EU Blue Card?

 Changes in Austrian immigration law from October 2022

-For example, IT professionals can now work in Austria on EU Blue Card without official related studies; they just need three years of work experience.
+For example, IT professionals can now work in Austria on an EU Blue Card without official related studies; they just need three years of work experience.

 Minimum salary